Terradue/doc-tep-geohazards/source/tutorials/gpod-pf-asar.rst

 * Access the Geobrowser: https://geohazards-tep.eo.esa.int/geobrowser/

-* Open the tab "Processing services" from the right of the map, and then select the processing service “G-POD PF-ASAR”:
+* Open the tab "Processing services" from the right of the map, then select the processing service “G-POD PF-ASAR”.

 Select the files to process